FIRST ALERT FORECAST - Record heat this week

 SUNDAY: Mostly sunny with highs in the low to mid 90s.

-TUESDAY: Partly cloudy with a high near 80°.
+TUESDAY: Partly cloudy with a high in the upper 70s.
+30% chance of rain.
+Breezy.

+WEDNESDAY: Partly cloudy with highs in the upper 70s.
 20% chance of rain.

 Copyright 2023 13 News.
 All rights reserved.